ShreeMijarguttu/Shree202008242/README.md

 ## Working with Google Analytics and Hotjar

-BOS StarterCode comes integrated with Google Analytics and Hotjar already, making it extremely simple for engineers to start analysing application/ users behavior.
+BOS Starter Code comes integrated with Google Analytics and Hotjar already, making it extremely simple for engineers to start analysing application/ users behavior.
 All that you will have to do is include the following code snippet in the appsettings._{environment}_.json file.
 This allows you to have unique keys for each environment.
 Look for the following nodes in the appsettings file.

 ```json
  "Hotjar": "<!-- Hotjar Tracking Code -->\r\n<script>\r\n    (function(h,o,t,j,a,r){\r\n        h.hj=h.hj||function(){(h.hj.q=h.hj.q||[]).push(arguments)};\r\n        h._hjSettings={hjid:XXXXXX,hjsv:6};\r\n        a=o.getElementsByTagName('head')[0];\r\n        r=o.createElement('script');r.async=1;\r\n        r.src=t+h._hjSettings.hjid+j+h._hjSettings.hjsv;\r\n        a.appendChild(r);\r\n    })(window,document,'https://static.hotjar.com/c/hotjar-','.js?sv=');\r\n</script>",